Resilience of dynamical systems: Introduction

 It is possible to categorize most of the available indicators within two main branches: \emph{engineering resilience} and \emph{ecological resilience} (Peterson~\cite{peterson1998}).
-The first aims at answering the question ``how long will it take for a system that suffers a perturbation to readjust to its original state?'' and can be traced back to Maynard Smith~\cite{smith1968mathematical} and to May~\cite{may2019}.
-The second aims at answering the question ``which are the features of the maximal perturbations that a system can endeavour and still return to its original state?'' and it is directly related to Holling~\cite{holling1973}.
-The indicators treated in this paper are listed in Table \ref{indicators_summary} according to this classic subdivision.
-In this paper we have three main objectives.
+The former aims at answering the question ``how long will it take for a system that suffers a perturbation to readjust to its original state?'' and can be traced back to Maynard Smith~\cite{smith1968mathematical} and to May~\cite{may2019}.
+The latter aims at answering the question ``which are the features of the maximal perturbations that a system can endeavour and still return to its original state?'' and it is directly related to Holling~\cite{holling1973}.
+The indicators treated in this paper are listed in Table~\ref{indicators_summary} according to this classical subdivision In this paper we have three main objectives.
 Firstly, we carry out an extensive review of indicators of resilience within the framework of continuous dynamical systems theory.
 While doing so, we provide a systematic organization based on the mathematical techniques which they entail.
 To our knowledge, such a comprehensive effort does not exist in the literature, nor for dimension, nor in the organizational spirit.
 As an immediate effect, this paper provides an easier access to a very vast and fragmented literature.
-Secondly, we generalize these definitions (wherever possible) to general attractors, whereas they are usually designed only for stable equilibria and sometimes periodic orbits.
+Secondly, we aim at increasing the applicability of this theory by generalizing these definitions (wherever possible) to general attractors, whereas they are usually designed only for stable equilibria and sometimes periodic orbits.
 However, equilibria and periodic orbits, while playing a fundamental role in the understanding of many phenomena, are far from exhausting the dynamical possibilities in higher dimensional and complex systems.
-Therefore, we believe that our effort largely increases the applicability of this theory.
 In particular, this applies to the local theory based on the first order approximation of the dynamics near a hyperbolic trajectory.
-In this context, it is natural to use of the notion of exponential dichotomy from the theory of nonautonomous linear systems.
+In this context, it is natural to use the notion of exponential dichotomy from the theory of nonautonomous linear systems.
 Incidentally, we note that this fact encourages the investigation of resilience also in nonautonomous nonlinear dynamical systems, although, for the sake of simplicity, we limit our presentation to the autonomous case.
-Lastly, we enrich the discussion by bringing together recent accomplishments in the theory of non-autonomous/rate-induced tipping phenomena, where the time-dependent variation of parameters of some systems has to be generalized beyond classical autonomous bifurcations to the non-autonomous setting.
+Lastly, we enrich the discussion by bringing together recent accomplishments in the theory of nonautonomous/rate-induced tipping phenomena, where the time-dependent variation of parameters of some systems has to be generalized beyond classical autonomous bifurcations to the nonautonomous setting.